Sophie Delezio: Life after the crashes

 Delezio returned to classes after recovery at Balgowlah Heights Public School on Thursday, 20 July 2006.

 In June 2011, it was reported that she aspired to be a paralympic swimmer.
 She later switched to rowing.
 In 2020 she appeared in Series 5 of Anh's Brush with Fame.

 In April 2023 she announced her engagement.

 In April 2024 Sophie announced that she and her fiancée Joseph Salerno are expecting their first child together in September of the same year.

-On September 13, 2024, Sophie announced on Instagram that she and her fiancée (Joseph Salerno) welcomed a baby boy, Frankie Salerno.
+On 13 September 2024, Sophie announced on Instagram that she and her fiancée (Joseph Salerno) welcomed a baby boy, Frankie Salerno.

 Responses

 As a result of Delezio's crash, more than $14 million has been raised by the foundation the Delezio family set up, and public awareness for the need for adequate support and services for pediatric burns patients has increased.
 Some of these funds were raised at the Kids 4 Kids Benefit Concert held on 10 September 2006.
 The NSW Government announced that it is investigating the possibility of reducing the age for mandatory medical checks for drivers from 80 to 75 years of age, and it agreed to install traffic lights at the crossing where the crash occurred.

 Periodically Delezio and the two crashes are referenced in the media particularly when concerns are raised about road safety in the vicinity of educational institutions.

-Sophie Delezio's father Ron Delezio was an Independent candidate in the 2017 Manly state by-election.
+Her father, Ron Delezio, was an independent candidate in the 2017 Manly state by-election.